manan-luthra/manan-luthra.github.io/pest.md

 ## Future works:
-Using the neural network to classify the images of crop diseases and insect pests
+Using neural network to classify the images of crop diseases and insect pests